Council of the Isles of Scilly

-The Council of the Isles of Scilly is a sui generis local government authority covering the Isles of Scilly off the west coast of Cornwall, England.
+The Council of the Isles of Scilly (Konsel Syllan) is a sui generis local government authority covering the Isles of Scilly in Cornwall, England.
+It is one of two local authorities in Cornwall, the other being the mainland Cornwall Council.
 It is currently made up of 16 councillors, all independents.
 The council was created in 1891.
 It meets at the Old Wesleyan Chapel and has its main offices at the Isles of Scilly Town Hall, both in Hugh Town on the main island of St Mary's.